Painkillers for controlling cancer pain

+There are many painkillers available to treat different types and levels of pain.
 Painkilling drugs are known as analgesics.
-Your medical team will aim to find the right combination of painkillers and other therapies to ensure that your pain is managed in the best possible way.
+Your medical team will aim to find the right combination of painkillers for you.

 Some people with cancer have constant pain, so they need to take painkillers regularly to keep the pain under control.

 Buccal and sublingual medicines